SystemsApproach/tcpcc/tcp_ip.rst

 congestion-related state introduced in later chapters, is bound to the
 4-tuple: ``(SrcPort, SrcIPAddr, DstPort, DstIPAddr)``.

-Note that because TCP connections come and go, it is possible for a connection between a particular pair of ports to be established, used to send and receive data, and closed, and then at a later time for the same pair of ports to be involved in a second connection.
-We sometimes refer to this situation as two different *incarnations* of the same connection.

 The ``Acknowledgment``, ``SequenceNum``, and ``AdvertisedWindow`` fields are all involved in TCP’s sliding window algorithm.
 Because TCP is a byte-oriented protocol, each byte of data has a sequence number.